 Key Stage One

 During this key stage, children are introduced to all the key elements of music.
 They begin to study important works in the musical canon, with a focus on storytelling and expression through music.
-They use Charanga to recognise and respond to steady beats, sing and repeat simple melodies and to begin to play simple rhythms on instruments such as glockenspiel and percussion.
+They use Kapow to recognise and respond to steady beats, sing and repeat simple melodies and to begin to play simple rhythms on instruments such as glockenspiel and percussion.
 Alongside this, they listen to a wide variety of classical and folk music and sing in groups and individually.
-Their self-expression is promoted through Charanga’s library of songs, and the opportunity for simple improvisation.
+Their self-expression is promoted through Kapow’s library of songs, and the opportunity for simple improvisation.

 Key Stage Two